MarcoCTF/Tools_for_Online-Retail_Analysis_of_Skincare-/README.md

 * [Website Related](#Website-Related)

 ## Setup
-To Run this project, install it locally Or in Virtual Environment as your refercence ,using Python Package Managers(pip):
+To Run this project, install it locally Or in Virtual Environment as your refercence, using Python Package Managers (pip) :

 ```
 pip install -r requirements.txt